damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 Notes:

-- Usually we don't use `h1` headings, as they already are displayed on every page as their titles.
+- Usually we don't use `h1` headings, as they already are displayed on every page as titles.
-- Always leave a blank space between the hash markup `#` and the text next to it, otherwise it won't render properly.
+- Always leave a blank space between the hash `#` and the text next to it, otherwise it won't render properly.

 ----

 ## Paragraphs, breaks and horizontal lines

-Regular paragraphs are just lines with text.
-If you hit enter between two lines, both lines will be joined in a single paragraph.
+Regular paragraphs are obtained by just writing text lines.
+If you hit enter between two lines, both lines will be joined into a single paragraph.
-If you leave a blank line between two lines of text, they will split in two paragraphs.
+But, if you leave a blank line between them, they will split in two paragraphs.

 ### Regular paragraphs and automatic join